apache/plc4x/tools/README.md

 On a clean Ubuntu 18.04 the following software needs to be installed:

     sudo apt install bison flex python-dev

+If you're building a source-distribution and haven't installed git yet, be sure to do so:

+    sudo get install git

 # MAC